GUDHI/TDA-tutorial/README.md

 It is also possible to define Rips complexes in general metric spaces from a matrix of pairwise distances : see this [notebook](Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).

+The last [notebook]() of this section is about cubical complexes, which are filtered complexes defined on grids.

 2 - Persitence homology and metrics

-3 - alternative representation of persistence and linearization
+3 - Alternative representations of persistence and linearization

 4 - Statistical tools for persistence

-5 - Machine learning and Deep learning for persistence
+5 - Machine learning and deep learning for persistence

-6- Alternative filtration and robust TDA
+6- Alternative filtrations and robust TDA

-7- Topological Data Analysis and Time series
+7- Topological Data Analysis for Time series

-8- Mapper Algorithm
+8- Cover complexes and the Mapper Algorithm

 9- TDA and dimension reduction